Montandalar/advtrains/advtrains_luaautomation/README.md

 	The interlocking system uses this property for Automatic Routesetting.

 #### Shunting Functions and Variables
 There are several functions available especially for shunting operations.
-Some of these functions make use of Freight Codes (FC) set in the Wagon Properties of each wagon and/or locomotive:
+Some of these functions make use of Freight Codes (FC) set in the Wagon Properties of each wagon and/or locomotive.
+FCs are composed of codes separated by exclamation marks (`!`), for instance `"foo!bar!baz"`.
+Each wagon has a current FC, indicating its next destination.

  - `split_at_index(index, atc_command)`
 	Splits the train at the specified index, into a train with index-1 wagons and a second train starting with the index-th wagon.
 The `atc_command` specified is sent to the second train after decoupling. `"S0"` or `"B0"` is common to ensure any locomotives in the remaining train don't continue to move.